Table of Contents

 Step 1: Boil the Pasta

-Bring a large pot of salted water to a rolling boil.
-Add the rigatoni and cook for 1 minute less than the package’s al dente time (usually about 9–10 minutes if box says 11).
-Drain well, then return to the pot.
-Toss with 32 oz. marinara, 2 tablespoons Parmesan, and 1 cup mozzarella.
+Bring a large pot of generously salted water to a rolling boil.
+Add the rigatoni and cook for 1 minute less than al dente according to the package directions — about 8-9 minutes for most brands.
+Drain the pasta and return it to the pot.
+Toss immediately with 32 oz. of marinara sauce, 2 tablespoons of grated Parmesan, and 1 cup of the shredded mozzarella.
+This initial coating ensures every piece of pasta is seasoned and saucy before it even hits the casserole dish.
 Set aside.

-💡 mia’s Pro Tip: Reserve ½ cup pasta water before draining.
-If your casserole seems dry after baking, stir in a splash of pasta water before serving to loosen the sauce.
+💡 mia’s Pro Tip: Reserve about ½ cup of pasta water before draining.
+If your sauce seems too thick when you toss the pasta, stir in a splash of that starchy water to loosen it up.
+The starch helps the sauce cling to the rigatoni.

-Pat the chicken breasts dry with paper towels.
-Slice them into strips about ½ inch thick.
-Set up your breading station: Bowl 1 – ¾ cup flour, 2 teaspoons seasoned salt, ¼ teaspoon pepper.
-Bowl 2 – 2 eggs, whisked.
-Bowl 3 – 1½ cups Italian breadcrumbs.
-Dredge each strip in flour, then egg, then breadcrumbs, pressing gently so the crumbs adhere.
-Use your palms to flatten each strip slightly after breading—this ensures even cooking and a crispy crust.
+Pat the chicken breasts dry with paper towels — this is a crucial step for helping the breading adhere.
+Slice each breast into strips about ½ inch thick.
+Set up your breading station: Bowl #1 with ¾ cup flour mixed with 2 teaspoons seasoned salt and ¼ teaspoon pepper; Bowl #2 with 2 eggs whisked until frothy; Bowl #3 with 1½ cups Italian breadcrumbs.
+Dredge each chicken strip first in the flour mixture (shaking off excess), then dip briefly in the egg, and finally coat generously in the breadcrumbs.
+Use your palms to gently press the breadcrumbs into the chicken and flatten each strip slightly — this helps them cook evenly and creates more surface area for crisping.

-Add ¼ inch of vegetable oil to a large skillet, along with 2 tablespoons butter.
-Heat over medium-high until the butter foams and the oil shimmers.
-Using tongs, carefully lower the chicken strips into the oil—don’t overcrowd.
-Cook for about 4 minutes per side, until deep golden brown.
-Transfer to a paper towel-lined plate.
-Repeat with remaining chicken, adding more oil if needed.
-Once cool enough to handle, slice the strips into bite-size pieces.
+Add about ¼ inch of vegetable oil to a large skillet along with 2 tablespoons of butter.
+Heat over medium-high until the butter is melted and sizzling.
+Using kitchen tongs, carefully lower a batch of breaded chicken strips into the hot oil — don’t overcrowd the pan.
+Cook for about 4 minutes per side, until deep golden brown and cooked through.
+Transfer the cooked strips to a paper towel-lined plate to absorb excess oil.
+Repeat with the remaining chicken, adding more oil if needed.
+Once all the strips are fried and slightly cooled, slice them into bite-sized pieces.

 | Step | Action | Duration | Key Visual Cue |